arc-archive/arc-dev-guide/docs/apic-development-process.md

 ## Developing

 Well, it's up to you how you going to develop the component.
-However follow the following rules.
+However, follow the following rules.

 __Use the same code style__.
 See [code-style.md](code-style.md) documentation for more information.
 It makes it easier for everyone to use the same code styling.
 Especially it is important for linters.
 Commit may be accepted in your development environment but rejected in another if linter configuration is different.
 That makes collaboration very hard to do.